-Compatibility with park uses Museum site Company with park uses The former museum site is relatively disconnected from other recreation infrastructure, although there are walking paths which connect it to the rest of the park, including a dog off-leash area and two baseball diamonds.
+Competibility with party year Museum site Compatibility with park uses The former museum site is relatively disconnected from other recreation infrastructure, although there are walking paths which connect it to the rest of the park, including a dog off-leash area and two baseball diamonds.
 There would be little disturbance to park users because of the separation between this site and the remainder of the Common.
 The Dartmouth Common Plan does not envision active recreation uses at this location.
 Skatepark Site This section of the Dartmouth Common is a hub with numerous outdoor recreation amenities: skateboard park, playground, tennis court, volleyball court, basketball court and walking paths.
 A splash pad would be a good compliment to the existing playground.
 The proximity to the skate bowl may present a conflict without an appropriate barrier.
 The existing path network is in good condition.
-Supporting Amenities The nearby Dartmouth Sportsplex has washrooms, changerooms and a canteen.
+Cupporting Amonities The existing path network is in good condition.
+The nearby Dartmouth Sportsplex has washrooms, Supporting Amenities changerooms and a canteen.
 Access to the changerooms is currently not accessible to the public without a membership.
 An arrangement could be explored with the facility for free access.
 Access to public transit and active transportation The proposed Dartmouth Common sites are within a 5min walk to a major public transit hub.
 There are some existing active transportation routes at the site, and more extensive all ages and abilities routes proposed in the IMP would connect the site to the McDonald Bridge, Wyse Road, and downtown Dartmouth.
 Parking Museum site Parking for approx. 25 vehicles exists on-site.
 Skatepark Site On-street parking exists on neighbouring streets to the south of the park.
 Potential Users ~990 children 0-10 years live within a 2km catchment Community Engagement Some engagement has occurred as per the proposal but a full community engagement program specific to this site has not occurred.
 Community engagement is recommended for this site (Skatepark) Socio Economics Within a 2km catchment of the subject site, the median household income is considered lower income (within 60-80% of the HRM average).
 Financial Implications Costing, specific to this site, has not been assessed.
 Suitability of other sites Dartmouth Common, Brownlow Park, and Kiwanis Graham's Grove Park were evaluated.